Happytreat/MeloSpace/content/blog/Promise-all/index.md

 ---
 title: How to use Promise.all for multiple async functions
 date: "2019-08-01T22:12:03.284Z"
-description: "Some of the ways I get to keep myself updated with the technology in the field is
-              through atending tech meetups and listening to podcasts. ..."
+description: " Consider this case: I have an array where I want to perform an async function on each element of the array. ..."
 ---
 #### *Disclaimer:*
  This article assumes basic knowledge of asynchronous events in Javascript and what